MolTwister/MolTwister/Tutorials/water_simulation.md

     pip install matplotlib

 Python must be installed for MolTwister to work, so this should already be present on the system.

+Now load the required data into the system again by

+    load single_water.pdb
+    load water_ff.script

 We can output data to show plots of the assigned force field potentials, but first we need to know the indices of the assigned force fields, which can be done by invoking